 Fortner also served as Vice-President of the Board from 2001 to 2004, and again from 2006 to 2010.
 From 1998 to 2010, he served as Chairman of the Health Science Committee of the Board of Regents.

-Jack Fortner was recently elected to County Commissioner in San Juan County, in November of 2011 for a term beginning 2012 through 2016.
+Jack Fortner was recently re- elected to County Commissioner in San Juan County, in November of 2016 for a term beginning 2017 through 2020.
 Currently, Fortner serves as Chairman Pro Tem.

 Jack Fortner was elected to the San Juan County Commission in November of 2011 for a term beginning 2012 through 2016.
-He served as Chairman of the Commission in 2014, and currently, Fortner serves as Chairman Pro Tem.
-He is up for re-election in November of 2016, and faces no primary or general opposition.
+He served as Chairman of the Commission in 2014, and for the year 2016 served as Chairman Pro Tem and in 2017 will serve as Chairman of the County Commission.

 Fortner previously served on the San Juan County Commission from 1996 to 2000 and from 2000 to 2004.
 He served as Chairman of the Commission in 1997, in 2000 and also in 2003.
 He also served as Chairman Pro Tem in 1999 and 2002.